Current Electricity

 \(C\) stands for Coulomb.

-Electromotive Force e.m.f. vs Potential Difference p.d.
+Electromotive Force (e.m.f.) vs Potential Difference (p.d.)

-Associated with 2 points in an electrical circuit (example: between a lamp). |
+Associated with an electrical energy source (example: a dry cell).
+Associated with 2 points in an electrical circuit (example: between a lamp).

-It is work done in driving a unit charge across 2 points in the circuit. |
+It is work done by the source in driving a unit charge around a circuit.
+It is work done in driving a unit charge across 2 points in the circuit.

-It is the conversion from electrical energy to other forms of energy when driving a unit charge. |
+It is the conversion from chemical energy to electrical energy to drive a unit charge.
+It is the conversion from electrical energy to other forms of energy when driving a unit charge.

 Conclusion